Sports Coach Logo Sports Coach Training Principles Fitness Components

 Darriene Lois Suvilla provides an insight into the methods of recombinant protein expression.

 Proteins can be synthesized and regulated depending on the functional requirement in the cell.
 DNA usually stores the blueprints for proteins, and regulated transcriptional processes can decode them to messenger RNA.
-The message that is coded by messenger RNA can then be translated into a protein.
+The message coded by messenger RNA can then be translated into a protein.
 Keep in mind that transcription refers to the information transfer from DNA to messenger RNA.
-The translation is when proteins are synthesized depending on a sequence that is specified in the messenger RNA.
+Translation is when proteins are synthesized depending on a sequence specified in the messenger RNA.

 Transcription and translation in eukaryotes and prokaryotes

-In prokaryotes, the transcription and translation process usually happens simultaneously.
-The translation of messenger RNA begins even before the messenger RNA transcript can be fully synthesized.
-So the simultaneous transcription and translation of genes are called coupled transcription and translation.
+In prokaryotes, the transcription and translation processes usually happen simultaneously.
+The translation of messenger RNA begins even before the messenger RNA transcript can be fully synthesized, so the simultaneous transcription and translation of genes are called coupled transcription and translation.

-The process may be spatially separated and happen sequentially with transcription in the nucleus when it comes to eukaryotes.
-It can also occur in the cytoplasm in what is called protein synthesis
+The process may be spatially separated and happen sequentially, with transcription in the nucleus for eukaryotes.
+It can also occur in the cytoplasm in what is called protein synthesis.

-In most cases, proteomics research can involve investigating all aspects of a protein like structure, modifications, function, protein interactions, or localization.
-Therefore, to investigate the way proteins regulate biology, many protein expression services may need to find means of manufacturing or producing functional proteins of their interest.
+In most cases, proteomics research can involve investigating all aspects of a protein, such as structure, modifications, function, protein interactions, or localization.
+Therefore, many protein expression services may need to find means of manufacturing or producing functional proteins of their interest to investigate how proteins regulate biology.

 Because of the complexity and size of proteins, chemical synthesis is not a suitable option for this task.
 Instead, it would help if you had living cells with their cellular structure to harness as factories to create and construct proteins depending on supplied genetic templates.

-DNA is easy to construct synthetically, unlike proteins or created in vitro utilizing established recombinant DNA methods.
+DNA is easy to construct synthetically, unlike proteins, which are created in vitro using established recombinant DNA methods.
 Hence, DNA templates of particular genes with or without affinity tag sequences or add-on reporters may be built as templates for protein expression.
-DNA templates that produce these proteins are known as recombinant proteins.
+DNA templates that produce these proteins are known as recombinant DNA.

-Traditional techniques for recombinant protein expression usually involve transfecting a cell with a DNA vector with the template and culturing the cell to transcribe and translate the protein of interest.
-In most cases, the cell is lysed to get the expression protein for future purification.
+Traditional techniques for recombinant protein expression usually involve transfecting a cell with a DNA vector containing the template and culturing the cell to transcribe and translate the protein of interest.
+The cell is often lysed to get the expressed protein for future purification.

 Both eukaryotic and prokaryotic in vivo protein expression systems are usually used.
-The choosing of the system can depend on the protein type, the desired yield, and the need for functional activity.
+The choice of the system can depend on the protein type, the desired yield, and the need for functional activity.

-These expression systems include insect, mammalian, bacterial, yeast, and many more.
+These expression systems include insect, mammalian, bacterial, and yeast.
 Each system has advantages and disadvantages, so selecting the proper expression system for a specific application can be the key to a successful recombinant protein system.

 Mammalian protein expression

-Because of its physiologically important environment, you can use a mammalian expression system to produce proteins that feature native activity and structure.
-This can lead to a high level of post-translational processing as well as functional movement.
+Because of its physiologically important environment, you can use a mammalian expression system to produce proteins with native activity and structure.
+It can lead to a high level of post-translational processing and functional movement.

-A mammalian expression system is usually a preferred system to express mammalian proteins.
-You can use them to produce complex proteins, antibodies, and proteins for use in a functional cell-based assay.
-But these benefits come with extra demanding cultural conditions.
+A mammalian expression system is usually a preferred system for expressing mammalian proteins.
+These systems can produce complex proteins, antibodies, and other proteins for use in a functional cell-based assay.
+However, these benefits come with extra-demanding cultural conditions.

 You can use a mammalian expression system to make proteins transiently or even through stable cell lines, meaning the expression construct can be integrated into the host's genome.
 While you can use regular cell lines over multiple experiments, transient production may produce large amounts of protein in a week to two weeks.

-This transient and high-yield mammalian expression system use suspension cultures and you can make gram-per-liter yields.
+This transient and high-yield mammalian expression system uses suspension cultures, and you can make gram-per-litre yields.
 Besides, these proteins can have more post-translational modifications and native folding.

 Insect protein expression

-Insect cells can be utilized for high-level protein expression that has modifications similar to a mammalian system.
-You can use several techniques to produce recombinant baculovirus to express proteins of interest in an insect cell.
+Insect cells can be utilized for high-level protein expression with modifications similar to those of a mammalian system.
+Several techniques can be used to produce recombinant baculovirus to express proteins of interest in an insect cell.

 Bacterial protein expression

-A bacterial protein expression system is popular simply because it is simple to culture bacteria.
-They also grow fast and even produce recombinant proteins of high yields.
-But multi-domain eukaryotic proteins expressed in bacteria can usually be non--functional as the cells are not designed to give the needed post-translational modification of molecular folding.
+A bacterial protein expression system is popular because it is simple to culture bacteria.
+They also grow fast and even produce recombinant proteins in high yields.
+However, multi-domain eukaryotic proteins expressed in bacteria can usually be non-functional, as the cells are not designed to provide the needed post-translational modifications for molecular folding.

 Also, most proteins can become insoluble as inclusion elements that are hard to recover without harsh denaturants and cumbersome protein-refolding processes.